-Mr. Bhutto said he had considered the idea of holding the signing ceremony at Murree but he had to stay back in Rawalpindi in view of the U.S. independence day reception on July 4.
+accord should by signed".
+Mr. Bhutto said he had considered the idea of holding the 'signing ceremony at · Murree but he had to stay back in Rawalpindi in view of the U.S. independence day reception on July 4.

 In answer to question, the Prime Minister said if PNA leadership would have been sure of its footings and popular following it would have not created obstacles.
-If they could have Oct.
-6 confidently, why wear they wasting time? he ask
+If they could face Oct.
+6 confidently, why work they wasting time? he a ke stitution.
+Mr. Bhutto said no one could remain aloof in politics.
+"I have to take my own people into confidence.
+There are many a "Tarzans" sitting in my party."

-Asked if the accord form part of the Constitution he retorted even this maked was decided.
-Whatever the Constitution permitted was to be accommodated in the Constitution but nowhere in the works everything went into the Constitution.
+Asked if the accord form part of the Constitution he retorted even this maker of was decided.
+Whatever the Costitution permitted was to be accommodated in the Constitution but nowhere in the world everything went into the Con-